FK Smederevo 1924: 2001–02

-The trio of Nenad Mirosavljević (15 league goals), Vladimir Mudrinić (earned a mid-season move to Zenit Saint Petersburg) and Goran Bogdanović led the way on pitch during 2001–02 campaign that, among other things, will be remembered for the absence of now customary mid-season Sartid coaching changes.
-Head coach Jovica Škoro confidently guided his team to a 3rd place league finish and a Yugoslav Cup final where they were unlucky to lose to the more experienced Red Star side.
+Head coach Jovica Škoro guided his team to a 3rd place league finish and a Yugoslav Cup final where they lost to Red Star.

-On the European front, Sartid competed in UEFA Intertoto Cup where they recorded a memorable first round win versus Dundee (0–0 away, 5–2 at home before 16,000 fans).
-Unfortunately, the journey ended in second round versus an experienced TSV 1860 München side featuring veterans Thomas Häßler and Vidar Riseth (1–3 away, 2–3 at home).
+On the European front, Sartid competed in UEFA Intertoto Cup where they recorded a first round win versus Dundee (0–0 away, 5–2 at home before 16,000 fans).
+The journey ended in second round versus TSV 1860 München featuring veterans Thomas Häßler and Vidar Riseth (1–3 away, 2–3 at home).

 2002–03

 The year that started off in high style almost turned sour towards the end with a string of poor results that sent the team spiraling down the table.
 Management reacted quickly, sacking coach Škoro in April, and bringing in Milenko Kiković for his second stint with the club.
 The move paid immediate dividends and relegation was avoided comfortably.
 And if that wasn't enough cause for celebration, Sartid managed to beat Crvena Zvezda 1–0 in Serbia and Montenegro Cup final at Partizan Stadium, achieving the club's greatest success in history.

 Similarly to Sartid's domestic campaign, the year in Europe started off glowingly.
 They quickly disposed of Welsh side Bangor City to reach the UEFA Cup first round where Ipswich Town was waiting.
 The hopes were further raised following a favourable away result 1–1, meaning they just needed to keep a clean sheet at home to progress.
 However, the combination of Marcus Bent converting an early 9th-minute penalty and Sartid failing to score for the remainder of the match spelled painful elimination.